 - Mood swings

 With Adderall, men also may notice changes in their sex drives, impotence, frequent erections, or erections that last longer than usual.
-Some people who take it might have hair loss or rhabdomyolysis, when muscle breaks down and gets weaker.
+Some people who take it might have hair loss or rhabdomyolysis, a dangerous condition in which muscles break down.

 Prices can vary widely, so check with your insurance plan to see what’s covered and compare prices at your local pharmacies.
 In general, the longer-acting forms of both Ritalin and Adderall are more expensive than the shorter-acting forms.
 And the generic versions can cost much less than brand names.